kevinpowell1/find-repos-py/README.md

 ## Purpose

 `findRepos.py` is a python script that locates repos based on a string and lists the last user who committed to that repo.
-It was developed for locating EBSCOIS repos that were created in the development of [platform.shared.panorollout-edge](https://github.com/EBSCOIS/platform.shared.panorollout-edge).

 ## Requirements